turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-contract-from-ethereum.md

 ## Rewriting the Faucet

-While we're at it, we should utilize the [Open Zeppelin](https://github.com/pkdcryptos/OpenZeppelin-openzeppelin-solidity) library to avoid writing code that's already been written well.
+While we're at it, we should utilize the [Open Zeppelin](https://github.com/pkdcryptos/OpenZeppelin-openzeppelin-solidity) library to avoid rewriting code that has already have been security audited and used in many Ethereum contracts without issue.
+There is no guaruntee these contracts will provide absolute safety, but they've been tested and can be trusted more than any custom ones we whip up.

 First, we'll remove our Owned and Mortal contracts and import Open Zeppelin contracts instead.